NethServer/docs/administrator-manual/en/vpn.rst

    When using OTP-based authentication, users will be required to enable :ref:`2FA <2fa-section>` before accessing the VPN.
    Also make sure users will not enable the "Save password" option on their clients, because a new OTP must be entered every time the VPN is started.
+A password saved inside a VPN client can be seen as a login failure by  :ref:`fail2ban-section`.

 Accounting
 ~~~~~~~~~~